Errata for Yale-G First Aid 6th Edition Paperback

 Olaparib is recommended for BRCA-mutated advanced pancreatic cancer after 16 weeks of initial platinum-containing therapy.

-UC: Ustekinumab (-umab) anti-interleukin 12/23 antibody, is available for treating UC.
+UC: Ustekinumab (-umab) anti-interleukin 12/23 antibody, is newly approved for the treatment of UC.

 Crohn disease: The combination of partial enteral nutrition with the specific Crohn disease exclusion diet is a valuable alternative to exclusive enteral nutrition for induction of remission.